pushfoo/octo-termlib/README.md

 ## Quickstart

 1. Save [template.8o](template.8o) or copy it into the online [Octo IDE][octo-ide]
-2. Find the `Start` and `End` of user code markers in it matching the code below
+2. Find the `Start of User code` heading
-3. Replace the code inside them to match the following:
+3. Replace the code between it and the `End of User Code` heading to match the following:
    ```
    #######  Start of User code  #######